06393993/vk-layer-for-rust/CONTRIBUTING.md

 ### Document

-All public intefaces must have documents.
+All public interfaces must have documents.
 Otherwise the presubmit will fail.
 After a new PR is merged, the document will be automatically regenerated and published.
 Use the badge in [`README.md`](README.md) to browse the document.
 To generate the document locally, run